Quantum information theory and Fourier multipliers on quantum groups: Abstract

 \section{Abstract}

-In this paper, we compute the exact values of the minimum output entropy and the completely bounded minimal entropy of quantum channels acting on matrix algebras $\M_n$ belonging to an infinite number of large classes of quantum channels.
-We also give a upper bound of the classical capacity which is an equality in some cases.
-For that, we use the theory of quantum groups and our results rely on a new and precise description of bounded Fourier multipliers from $\L^1(\QG)$ into $\L^p(\QG)$ for $1 < p \leq \infty$ where $\QG$ is a suitable locally compact quantum group and on the automatic completely boundedness of these multipliers that this description entails.
-We also connect ergodic actions of (quantum) groups to the topic of computation of the minimum output entropy and the completely bounded minimal entropy of channels.
-Finally, we investigate entangling breaking and $\PPT$ Fourier multipliers and we characterize conditional expectations which are entangling breaking.
+In this paper, we compute the exact values of the minimum output entropy and the completely bounded minimal entropy of very large classes of quantum channels acting on matrix algebras $\mathrm{M}_n$.
+Our new and simple approach relies on the theory of locally compact quantum groups and our results use a new and precise description of bounded Fourier multipliers from $\mathrm{L}^1(\mathbb{G})$ into $\mathrm{L}^p(\mathbb{G})$ for $1 < p \leq \infty$ where $\mathbb{G}$ is a co-amenable locally compact quantum group and on the automatic completely boundedness of these multipliers that this description entails.
+Indeed, our approach even allows to use convolution operators on quantum hypergroups.
+This enable us to connect equally the topic of computation of entropies and capacities to subfactor planar algebras.
+We also give a upper bound of the classical capacity of each considered quantum channel which is already sharp in the commutative case.
+Quite surprisingly, we observe by direct computations that some Fourier multipliers identifies to direct sums of classical examples of quantum channels (as dephasing channel or depolarizing channels).
+Indeed, we show that the study of unital qubit channels can be seen as a part of the theory of Fourier multipliers on the von Neumann algebra of the quaternion group $\mathbb{Q}_8$.
+Unexpectedly, we also connect ergodic actions of (quantum) groups to this topic of computation, allowing some transference to other channels.
+We also connect the Quantum Harmonic analysis of Werner.
+Finally, we investigate entangling breaking and $\mathrm{PPT}$ Fourier multipliers and we characterize conditional expectations which are entangling breaking.

 \makeatletter [1]{#1} \makeatother